CiganOliviu/cigan_enterprize/README.md

 ## Requirements

-* You should have python3 and django version (3.0.8) installed.
+* You should have python3 and django (version 3.0.8 or bigger) installed.

 ## Setup